wojtek0126/HFM_workspace/README.md

 1. Usage of context provider to decouple data fetching from presentation layer. https://javascript.plainenglish.io/how-to-decouple-data-from-ui-in-react-d6b1516f4f0b and https://spin.atomicobject.com/2020/04/15/react-context-data-provider-pattern/

 2. How to test the logic for data fetching?
 Instruction for fetch jest testing: https://www.youtube.com/watch?v=yTZ-txdrHdY Overall principles for fetch data testing and unit testing: https://tech.travelaudience.com/how-to-test-asynchronous-data-fetching-on-a-react-component-ff2ee7433d71

+*I have just created extra branch called post_sub_improvements.
+It does not count for recruitment task as it is implemaented after task is subscribed, however feel free to check my progress.
+My plans for there is implementation of fetch testing, decoupling data with context provider, using cypress e2e, making whole movies app better and more complete.
+I am not sure yet about using full backend.
+My work in post_sub_improvements will be no-pressure and I will implement here any feedback tips/issues as well.